Vidalia Onion Cornbread with Caramelized Onions

 Vidalia Onion Cornbread with Caramelized Onion Fans sounds fancy but it's actually a shortcut recipe that starts with your favorite cornbread mix.
 Thin slices of sweet onions are arranged on the bottom of the cast iron skillet and when the cornbread is turned out, the Vidalia onion slices have caramelized and make an impressive design on top!

-With a large spoon, dollop batter over the onion slices.
-Pouring the batter tends to make the onion slices move around.
+With a large spoon, dollop batter over the onion slices and spread it to the edges of the skillet.
 Place the skillet in the oven and bake for 25 minutes or until a toothpick inserted in the center comes out clean.

 Let cool on the stovetop for 5 minutes before turning out onto a cutting board or wire rack.